mrc-ide/variantstring/README.md

 - Check for correctly formatted variant and position strings.
 - Extract a position string from a variant string.
+- Subset a variant string based on a position string.
 - Compare two variant strings to look for a match (useful in numerator of prevalence calculation).
 Reports if this is an exact match or an ambiguous match.
 - Compare a position string against a variant string to look for a match (useful in denominator of prevalence calculation).
 - Convert between string format and a long-form data.frame format.